Washington wildfire information

 • Welding and operating chainsaws, including the use of an acetylene torch or other open flame.

-Get ready for your outdoor adventure!
-Plan your trip to a WDFW wildlife area or water access area.
+Get ready for your outdoor adventure and check for local restrictions when you plan your trip to a WDFW wildlife area or water access area.
 WDFW actively manages more than 1 million acres of public land and 500+ water access areas throughout the state.

 Target shooting on WDFW-managed lands